NeuroTechX/ntx_slack_archive/devices.md

  >My MCU is already battery operated, but if it comes with a battery connector, i'll simply remove and hook my own wires.

+8/27/2017 12:06 AM

+ **fred-simard** :

+ >you might want to expose the ads1299 gpios (through hole).
+I don't use them, but some might want it and it doesn't cost much to do it